 What To Do While Staying at Villas of Grand Cypress

 Even though the actual resort that we stayed on was tranquil, they offered tons of activities.
 But the most fun was that they have a relationship with the Hyatt that is less than five minutes away, on the other side of the road which offers all the activities resorts have, yet far enough to completely not affect our environment.

 From our villa we were able to walk to a pool which also had free bikes to take out for the day.
 The bikes were new and came in all sizes.
-My nine year old got a bike and we took out bikes, one with a baby seat.
+My nine-year-old got a bike, and we took our bikes, one with a baby seat.

 You don’t need to leave the resort for yummy food.
 You can either have room service and enjoy the food on your porch.
 Or do what we did eating breakfast at Nine 18, the main restaurant at the Golf Club.
 Nothing beats great food while sitting outside with great views.

 Resort Amenities at the Hyatt

 When you check in to Grand Cypress, you need to pay a modest fee of $22 for the resort fee.
 This gives you access to everything on both properties.